 Although it is not relevant to blogdown, macOS users should remember to ignore

 .DS_Store and Windows users should ignore

-hugo-lithium-theme from my GitHub repository, and want to sync it with my repository occasionally, because I may update it from time to time.
-You can add the GIT submodule via command line:
+hugo-lithium-theme from my GitHub repository, you might want to sync it with my repository occasionally, because I may update it from time to time.
+You can add the GIT submodule via the command line:

 git submodule add \ https://github.com/yihui/hugo-lithium-theme.git \ themes/hugo-lithium-theme